NxPKG/khulnasoft-docs/content/dns/zone-setups/full-setup/setup.md

 ### Get nameserver names

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account and domain.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select your account and domain.
 2. On **Overview**, locate the nameserver names in **2.
-Replace with Cloudflare's nameservers**.
+Replace with Khulnasoft's nameservers**.

     ![Find nameserver names on the Overview page of your domain](/images/dns/nameserver-names.png)